eljefe6a/beamexample/README.md

 1. Follow the first steps from [Flink's Quickstart](https://ci.apache.org/projects/flink/flink-docs-release-1.1/quickstart/setup_quickstart.html) to [download Flink](https://ci.apache.org/projects/flink/flink-docs-release-1.1/quickstart/setup_quickstart.html#download).
 1. Create the `output` directory.
-1. To run on a JVM-local cluster: `mvn exec:java -Dexec.mainClass=org.apache.beam.examples.tutorial.game.solution.Exercise1 -Dexec.args='--runner=FlinkRunner --flinkMaster=[local]'`
+1. To run on a JVM-local cluster: `mvn compile exec:java -Dexec.mainClass=org.apache.beam.examples.tutorial.game.solution.Exercise1 -Dexec.args='--runner=FlinkRunner --flinkMaster=[local]'  -Pflink-runner`
 1. To run on an out-of-process local cluster (note that the steps below should also work on a real cluster if you have one running):
    1. [Start a local Flink cluster](https://ci.apache.org/projects/flink/flink-docs-release-1.1/quickstart/setup_quickstart.html#start-a-local-flink-cluster).
    1. Navigate to the WebUI (typically [http://localhost:8081](http://localhost:8081)), click [JobManager](http://localhost:8081/#/jobmanager/config), and note the value of `jobmanager.rpc.port`.
 The default is probably 6123.
-   1. Run `mvn package` to generate a JAR file.
-Note the location of the generated JAR (probably `target/Tutorial-0.0.1-SNAPSHOT.jar`)
+   1. Run `mvn package -Pflink-runner` to generate a JAR file.
+Note the location of the generated JAR (probably `./target/BeamTutorial-bundled-flink.jar`)
-   1. Run `mvn -X -e exec:java -Dexec.mainClass=org.apache.beam.examples.tutorial.game.solution.Exercise1 -Dexec.args='--runner=FlinkRunner --flinkMaster=localhost:6123 --filesToStage=target/Tutorial-0.0.1-SNAPSHOT.jar'`, replacing the defaults for port and JAR file if they differ.
+   1. Run `mvn -X -e compile exec:java -Dexec.mainClass=org.apache.beam.examples.tutorial.game.solution.Exercise1 -Dexec.args='--runner=FlinkRunner --flinkMaster=localhost:6123 --filesToStage=./target/BeamTutorial-bundled-flink.jar' -Pflink-runner`, replacing the defaults for port and JAR file if they differ.
    1. Check in the [WebUI](http://localhost:8081) to see the job listed.
 1. Run `cat output/user_score` to verify the pipeline ran correctly and the output file was created.